anmol-fzr/better-auth-tanstack/README.md

 ## Creating `use-auth-hooks.ts`

 Create a file named `use-auth-hooks.ts` and set up the hooks using `createAuthHooks` function.
-This function takes the auth client instance and returns the hooks with full type safety and inference from your authClient.
+This function takes the `authClient` instance and returns the hooks with full type safety and inference from your `authClient`.

 ```ts
 import { createAuthClient } from "better-auth/react"